Shadowghost/jellyfin-plugin-meilisearch/README.md

 A Jellyfin plugin that integrates [Meilisearch](https://www.meilisearch.com/) as an external search provider, enabling fast, typo-tolerant search across your media library.

-> **Important**: This plugin requires a modified version of Jellyfin with external search provider support.
-You must have the `search-external` branch of [Shadowghost/jellyfin](https://github.com/Shadowghost/jellyfin) available locally and Jellyfin built with that branch.
+> **Important**: This plugin requires Jellyfin with external search provider support, added in [jellyfin/jellyfin#16121](https://github.com/jellyfin/jellyfin/pull/16121).
+This is included in Jellyfin unstable/nightly builds and the upcoming 12.0.0 release.

 ## Features